An All is Calm Christmas

 It’s your choice!
 You can’t necessarily choose your surroundings, but you must choose your response to those surroundings.

-Let’s choose an All is Calm Christmas and a peaceful life with Christ into the future.
+Let’s choose an All is Calm Christmas and a peaceful life for Christ into the future.

 Bishop Rick Whitter